HelloLily/hellolily/docs/sphinx/source/community/angular_styleguide.rst

 The Angular part of Lily was built with the `John Papa Angular style guide <https://github.com/johnpapa/angular-styleguide>`_ serving as the basis and the `Airbnb JavaScript style guide <https://github.com/airbnb/javascript>`_ for the JavaScript part.
 This Lily Angular (& JavaScript) style guide will give you an overview of how we use various Angular components and the coding style in Lily.
 Not all examples might be representative of the actual code and some code might be missing to highlight the important bits.
 Any improvements are welcome of course.

-Note: This isn't meant as a full Angular tutorial/guide, so I assume you have at least know the basics of Angular.
+**Note:** This isn't meant as a full Angular tutorial/guide, so I assume you have at least know the basics of Angular.

 Basics
 ******
-Let's start with the basics.
-Our coding style.
-If you're a Spindle employee you can find a complete document of our coding style in the wiki or you can check our ESLint rules in the ``.eslintrc`` file and the scss-lint rules in the ``.sass-lint.yml`` file.
+Let's start with the basics; the coding style.
+You can check our ESLint rules in the ``.eslintrc`` file and the scss-lint rules in the ``.sass-lint.yml`` file.
 Both located in the root of the Lily app.
 Here's a small excerpt of some general coding style rules.

 Naming conventions
 ==================